samdemaeyer/thm-full-stack-search/README.md

 - **Tests**: Implemented unit and integration tests.

-To run unit tests in client: `npm run --workspace client test:unit` To run integration tests in client `npm run --workspace client test:integration` To run all tests `npm test`
+To run unit tests in client: `npm run --workspace client test:unit`
+To run integration tests in client: `npm run --workspace client test:integration`
+To run all tests: `npm test`

 - **React.memo Optimization**: Applied `React.memo` to key components (`SearchBar` and `ResultsList`) to prevent unnecessary re-renders and improve performance.
 - **Centralized Debounce Logic**: Introduced a new hook `useSearchLogic` to centralize state management, debouncing, and data fetching, simplifying the `SearchPage` component.